 Using the car to reach Vernazza could be a bit more complicated than in the other places in the Cinque Terre, both due to a limited number of parking lots located about 1km from the center, and due to traffic, which could be intense during the summer.

-Having said that, the road is still simple: from the A12 motorway, exit at Santo Stefano di Magra following the signs for La Spezia, then Cinque Terre, Portovenere and finally take the provincial road to Vernazza.
+Said that, the road is still simple: from the A12 motorway, exit at Santo Stefano di Magra following the signs for La Spezia, then Cinque Terre, Portovenere and finally take the provincial road to Vernazza.

 Vernazza, like the other villages of the Cinque Terre except for Corniglia , can be reached by boat.
 A fun and suggestive option to admire the coast and the country with a breathtaking viewpoint.
 It is certainly the slowest and most expensive way to get there but the journey, on a calm day, is definitely worth the cost of the ticket.